Silverman Hall Design

 Silverman Hall is directly integrated with other science and engineering buildings on the north part of the Evanston campus.
 The east side of connects to Pancoe Life Sciences Pavilion, and the west side connects on all five floors to Ryan Hall (chemistry and nanotechnology).
 A two-story pedestrian bridge filled with open interaction spaces, conference rooms and faculty office suites connects the two sides.

 The construction of Silverman Hall was a significant departure for the University as it is the first building ever built for an institute, rather than for a school or department.
 The Director and key Institute faculty took a lead role in designing and allocating space within the building to ensure the alignment of this research space with the mission of the Institute.

-In accordance with Northwestern’s policy of using environmentally sustainable design for its new buildings, Silverman Hall has been designed as a green building.
+In accordance with Northwestern’s policy of using environmentally sustainable design for its new buildings, Silverman Hall was designed as a green building.
 A large underground cistern, chilled beams, a reflective roof, an automatic lighting system and the use of recycled and regional materials all contributed to the building receiving gold-level certification from the U.S. Green Building Council’s LEED (Leadership in Energy and Environmental Design) Green Building Rating System®.